 In a recent DoD IG report, the Army Contracting Command was cited for its failure to perform "component assessments" on 23 contracts subject to the Buy American Act (see DoD IG Report No. 2015-026).
 The report states as follows:

 Not having ever heard of such a requirement, I checked the reference to this requirement, which was allegedly located in DFARS 252.225-7001( a )(3)(ii)(A).
 DFARS 252.225-7001 is a contract clause entitled "Buy American Act and Balance of Payments Program".
-The clause
+The claus

 The end of the fiscal year is always a good time to start brush up on fiscal law?particularly the bona fide needs rule.
 Contracting offices may soon face questions of fiscal law that have already been answered in Volume I, Chapter 5, of Principles of Federal Appropriations Law (GAO Red Book).